The Jets were one of 28 teams across the league to begin Phase One of their offseason workout program on Monday.

 During this initial phase, players are permitted to be at the facility for four hours daily.
 They can work only with the strength and conditioning coaches and athletic trainers on the field or in the weight room.
 While classroom instruction is allowed, individual player drills won't commence until Phase II of the program, which starts May 1.

-“It feels like the first day of school, walking around seeing smiles on everybody’s face.
-It feels great to be back to work with all of my teammates,” said DL
+"It feels like the first day of school, walking around seeing smiles on everybody's face.
+It feels great to be back to work with all of my teammates," said DL Leonard Williams, fresh off his first Pro Bowl appearance.

 Head coach Todd Bowles said the Jets will have open competition at the QB position and all three signal callers on the roster were in good spirits as the offseason got underway.